 Protect Your Teens

 Going off to college is a huge milestone in the life of your kids.
-While there will be new challenges and risks to the health of your teens that you may not be able to control, ensuring immunizations and promoting transition of care will provide protection and offer reassurance for a healthy, successful future.
+While there will be new challenges and risks to the health of your teens that you may not be able to control, ensuring immunizations and promoting and offer reassurance for a healthy, successful future.